 Buckner Family Hope Center® programs

-Buckner operates two Family Hope Centers in Pamplona, an extremely impoverished community in the capital city of Lima.
+Buckner operates three Family Hope Centers: Two in Pamplona, an extremely impoverished community in the capital city of Lima, and one in Cusco.
 Vulnerable children and fragile families receive not only immediate help for daily needs but also long-term training and counseling to help them achieve self-sufficiency and relief from poverty.

 The Family Hope Centers are child-centered, family-focused places where families to go find hope, support and empowerment.
 The key to the Family Hope Center's success lies in the combination of effective programs and passionate people to help families experiencing poverty, family issues and lack of access to health services.